 mxis probably the best option.
 If you’ve got a backup mail server (a second MX record), using

 mxwon’t cause any problems.
-Your backup mail server will be identified as an authorized source for email althought it will probably never send any.
+Your backup mail server will be identified as an authorized source for email although it will probably never send any.

 atag lets you identify a specific host by name or IP address, letting you specify which hosts are authorized.
 You’d use